krmdel/120_days_of_CUDA_challenge/daily_projects/day_72/README.md

-Day 72: Implementation of two dimensional (2D) circular convolution using cuFFT
+Day 72: Implementation of two dimensional (2D) circular convolution using cuFFT in CUDA

 1) Summary of the daily tutorial